eclipse/cloe/docs/reference.rst

    a Cloe stack file.
 These configure the runtime and the orchestration of a simulation.

+:doc:`reference/hooks`
+   provides an explanation of how to use pre-connect and post-disconnect hooks.

+:doc:`reference/variables`
+   provides an explanation of variable interpolation in input stack files.

 :doc:`reference/watchdog`
    provides a detailed explanation of the watchdog feature of the Cloe runtime.